 - Waking up at night to go

-- Not being able to hold your stools in
+- Not being able to hold your stool in

-Your symptoms can flare up, go away, and then come back again.
+Your symptoms can flare up, go away, and come back.
 Sometimes they might not bother you for weeks or years at a time.

 Other gut diseases can have some of the same symptoms.
-Crohn’s disease causes inflammation, too, but it happens in other places in your digestive tract.
-Ulcerative colitis affects only your large intestine and only the inside lining.
+Crohn’s disease causes inflammation, too, but it affects other places in your digestive tract.
+Ulcerative colitis involves only your large intestine and its lining.
 Irritable bowel syndrome has some of the same symptoms as UC, but it doesn’t cause inflammation or ulcers.
-Instead, it’s a problem with the muscle in your intestines.
+Instead, it’s a problem with the muscles in your intestines.

-Your doctor will use different tests to tell if you have UC instead of another gut disease.
+Your doctor will use tests to tell if you have UC instead of another gut disease.

-Stool sample tests can help your doctor rule out an infection or parasite in your colon.
-They can also show if there is blood in your stool that you can’t see.
+- Stool samples can help your doctor rule out an infection or parasite in your colon.
+They can also show if there’s blood in your stool that you can’t see.

-Flexible sigmoidoscopy lets a doctor look at the lower part of your colon.
+- Flexible sigmoidoscopy lets a doctor look at the lower part of your colon.
 He will put a bendable tube into your lower colon through your bottom.
 The tube has a small light and camera on the end.
 Your doctor might also use a small tool to take a piece of the lining of your lower colon.
 This is called a biopsy.
-A specialist will look at the sample under a microscope.
+A doctor in a lab will look at the sample under a microscope.

-Colonoscopy is the same process as flexible sigmoidoscopy, only your doctor will look at your whole colon, not just the lower part.
-He may spray a blue dye inside your colon during a colonoscopy.
-This is called chromoendoscopy, and it lets him see which parts are affected by UC.
+- Colonoscopy is the same process as flexible sigmoidoscopy, only your doctor will look at your whole colon, not just the lower part.

 UC treatment has two main goals.
 The first is to ease your symptoms and give your colon a chance to heal.
 The second is to prevent more flare-ups.
 You may need a mix of diet changes, medication, or surgery to reach those goals.

-Diet.
+- Diet.
 Food doesn’t cause ulcerative colitis, but some types can make your symptoms worse.
 You might find that soft, bland food doesn’t bother you as much as spicy or high-fiber dishes.
 If you can’t digest the sugar in milk called lactose (meaning you’re lactose intolerant), your doctor may tell you to avoid dairy products.
-To make sure you get enough vitamins and nutrients from your meals and snacks, your doctor may recommend a high-protein, high-calorie eating plan that is low in fiber.
+A balanced diet with plenty of fiber, lean protein, fruits, and veggies should provide enough vitamins and nutrients.

 Medicine.
 Your doctor may prescribe a few different kinds of drugs, including: